Why Is It Important to Ease into an Exercise Program?

 Working out and maintaining strength is critical for reducing back pain and stress.
-When back and abdominal muscles are weak they cannot support the back properly.
+When back and abdominal muscles are weak, they cannot support the back properly.
 Back strengthening exercises help reinforce supportive muscles around the spine that prevent straining and increase range of motion.
-If you’ve been hibernating all winter (or even longer) here are some tips to get back on the fitness train!
+If it’s been a while since you last worked out, you might be eager to rush back into exercising with the hope of quickly achieving your goals.
+However, rushing into exercise after a period of inactivity can sometimes do more harm than good.

 Slow And Steady Wins The Race

 A proper warm-up prepares your body for the increase in activity in a natural and healthy way.
-Stretching is also a must - it keeps you limber and strengthens the muscles to facilitate healthy recovery and avoid serious injury, especially if you’ve been sedentary for a long time.
-Check out some of our previous posts on effective stretches.
+Stretching is also a must.
+Stretching keeps you limber and strengthens the muscles to facilitate healthy recovery and avoid serious injury, especially if you’ve been sedentary for a long time.
+If you have a desk job or work from home, you can try some at-home stretching exercises during the day to help keep you limber.

 Just as warming up is important, so is cooling down.
 You will likely experience DOMS (delayed onset muscle soreness) on your fitness journey.
 This is completely normal and warming up/cooling down will help mitigate this from happening.